OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-03.md

 ## 1 Peter 3:17

-For it is better, if God should will it so, that you suffer for doing what is right rather than for doing what is wrong.
+For it is better, if it is God's will, that you suffer for doing good rather than for doing evil.

 ## 1 Peter 3:18

-For Christ also suffered for sins once for all time, the just for the unjust, so that He might bring us to God, having been put to death in the flesh, but made alive in the spirit;
+For Christ also suffered for sins once for all, the righteous for the unrighteous, to bring you to God.
+He was put to death in the body but made alive in the spirit;

 ## 1 Peter 3:19

-in which He also went and made proclamation to the spirits in prison,
+in which He went and made proclamation to the spirits in confinement,

 ## 1 Peter 3:20

-who once were disobedient, when the patience of God kept waiting in the days of Noah, during the construction of the ark, in which a few, that is, eight persons, were brought safely through the water.
+who were disobedient long ago, when God waited patiently in the days of Noah while the ark was being built.
+In it only a few people, eight in all, were saved through water.

 ## 1 Peter 3:21

-Corresponding to that, baptism now saves you—not the removal of dirt from the flesh, but an appeal to God for a good conscience—through the resurrection of Jesus Christ,
+And this water symbolises baptism that now saves you also—not the removal of dirt from the body but the pledge of a clear conscience toward God.
+It saves you by the resurrection of Jesus Christ,

 ## 1 Peter 3:22

-who is at the right hand of God, having gone into heaven, after angels and authorities and powers had been subjected to Him.
+who has ascended into heaven and is at the right hand of God—with angels, authorities, and powers made subject to Him.